byambaa1982/dumun.github.io/_staff_members/jane-doe.md

 ---
-name: Jane Doe
+name: Uugan Bataa
 image: "//placekitten.com/440/440?a=.png"
 credentials: LLB
 phone_extension: "02"
 ---

-Jane has 19 years of experience in law, and specialises in property and business.
+Uugan has 9 years of experience in construction job, and specialises in painting and siding.